wbarnet76/basic-onshape-william-barnett-/README.md

 [folder img](https://github.com/wbarnet76/basic-onshape-william-barnett-/tree/master/folder)

 ### Reflection
-No problems with this one just stuff i had alredy played around with.
+No problems with this one just stuff I had alredy played around with.

 ---